pandaypr/panchanga_calendar/README.md

 This repo contain calendar files(.ics) which can be imported into your Calendar.
 To use it import it via url into Google or any other Calendar.

-## What Information is there in it

-It provides Corresponding panchanga dates for the gregorian/christian calendar.

 ## How to subscribe in Google Calendar

 **Calendar URL (Google)**